irfanhakim-as/homelab-wiki/topics/esxi.md

     - In the provided size field, enter the new size for the virtual disk i.e. `20 GB`.
     - Click the **Save** button to apply the changes.

 2. Expand the partition on the virtual disk.
 There are different ways to do this depending on the OS and the partitioning scheme used.
-To determine the method of doing this on Linux, refer to the [Linux](./linux.md) topic.
+To determine the method of doing this on Linux, please refer to the [Linux](linux.md) topic.

 ---